Concurrency inspired by STM

 Put together engineering team, further research, begin writing underlying blockchain framework.

 Core functionalities of the ledger completed and unit-tested.

-Developer testnet, block DAG / VRF-PBFT / concurrent contracts and stress test results, second draft of whitepaper.
+Developer testnet, block DAG / VRF-PBFT / VM integration, second draft of whitepaper.

-Public testnet, developer SDKs, DApp from our partners, external security audits.
+Public testnet, in-depth testnet profiling, developer SDKs, DApp from our partners, external security audits.